helidon-io/helidon/docs/mp/reactivemessaging/aq.md

       type: queue
 ```

-Its also possible and preferable to refer to [configured datasource](../persistence.md), in our example [Oracle UCP datasource](../persistence.md):
+Its also possible and preferable to refer to [configured datasource][configured-datasource], in our example [Oracle UCP datasource][configured-datasource]:

 Example of connector config with Oracle UCP datasource: